Loss of coherence and coherence protection from a graviton bath: Decoherence due to graviton bath -- QFT model

-In this section we estimate the loss of matter-wave coherences induced by the coupling to the quantum field model of the gravitational field (see the previous Sec.~\ref{sec:QM-model-of}).
-The interaction between graviton and a matter wave system will give rise to a vertex diagram, as shown in Fig.~\ref{fig:feynman}.
-The interaction vertex conserves the energy-momentum, and the coupling strength is given by $\sqrt{G}$.
-Specifically, we will assume that the graviton field is in the ground state, i.e. without any excitations (i.e. an initially empty bath):
+In this section, we will obtain the dynamics of the matter system when coupled to the quantum field model of the gravitational field (see the previous Sec.~\ref{sec:construction}).
+We will refer to the developed model as the QFT model (the gravitational field will be considered from the QFT point of view, while the matter system will be modeled in the first quantization).
+We will assume that the graviton field is in the ground state, i.e. without any excitations (i.e., an initially empty bath):

 and $\langle\hat{g}_{\bm{k},\lambda}^{\dagger}\hat{g}_{\bm{k}',\lambda'}^{\dagger}\rangle=\langle\hat{g}_{\bm{k},\lambda}\hat{g}_{\bm{k}',\lambda'}\rangle=0$.